Dev-In-A-Box-Solutions/TokenEvaluator.Net/README.md

 Unlock the power of accurate token count understanding with TokenEvaluator.Net - the essential tool for AI developers.

+## Supported Tokenizers
+These are the currently supported tokenizers:

+- CL100K
+- P50K

 # Getting Started

 TokenEvaluator.Net can be used via dependency injection, or an instance can be created using a tightly-coupled factory class.